preet801/SOAR/README.md

 Step 2: After that we go to LimaCharlie as our aggregation site and login to it and I had to create an organisation so I name it as Harpreet.
 ![image](https://github.com/user-attachments/assets/b0f3c883-1572-442b-93ae-4422ea5074b8)

+Step 3: I have the server instance started on the cloud then I created firewall rules to ensure only required traffic flows towards the cloud
 ![image](https://github.com/user-attachments/assets/dc077a15-2143-416b-bb08-1e2931cc7c98)
 ![image](https://github.com/user-attachments/assets/85268973-ba11-48ad-9786-108ecf5cb408)
 ![image](https://github.com/user-attachments/assets/1af57719-29bf-4382-8fa5-3d0ab534629e)